RFIC uses a Double Blind review system.

 - Authors must adhere to specific guidelines to ensure that the submitted paper is compliant with the double-blind review process.
 Details are provided on RFIC website at rfic-ieee.org.

 Submissions will be acknowledged instantly.

-Authors of accepted papers will be required to submit a detailed paper, along with a clear die photo of the work described in the manuscript (except for the 2-page Industry Briefs).
+Authors of accepted papers will be required to submit a final manuscript for publication, including a clear die photo of the work described in the manuscript.

 Visa Requirements: Due to the short timeframe between paper acceptance and conference, the contact authors should provide their name as it shows on their passport and correct mailing address.